 5. Join Mediabistro’s AvantGuild

-Yes, you’ll have to pay for a premium membership, but for serious freelance writers, it’s often worth it.
-You’ll get access to mastheads for 50 top magazines, as well as Mediabistro’s “How to Pitch” series, which details exactly what, when and whom you should pitch at 100 publications.
+Yes, you’ll have to pay for a premium membership (although they do offer a free trial!), but for serious freelance writers, it’s often worth it.
+You’ll get access to mastheads for top magazines, as well as Mediabistro’s “How to Pitch” series, which details exactly what, when and whom you should pitch at 100 publications.